Best Things to Do in Bucharest for the First Time Visitor

 A must of any Bucharest visit, the Palace of the Parliament, also known as the House of the People, is no doubt the most famous landmark of Romania’s communist period.
 One of the most impressive and controversial constructions in the world, the House of the People is an unforgettable symbol of a regime that irremediably reshaped the country’s history.

-Travel tips: Be sure to bring your ID card or passport.
+Travel tips: Be sure to bring your ID card or passport for the security check.

 Take a walk on Victoriei Avenue

-The major attractions of the avenue include the National Museum of History, the CEC Palace, the Military Palace, the Revolution Square, the National Museum of Art, the Atheneum, the Museum of Art Collections or the Cantacuzino Palace that hosts the Museum George Enescu.
+The major attractions of the avenue include the National Museum of History, CEC Palace, the Military Palace, the Revolution Square, the National Museum of Art, the Atheneum, the Museum of Art Collections and Cantacuzino Palace that hosts the Museum George Enescu.